-Using a press release example is an easy way to create a press release, but the problem is that press release samples are hard to come by that match your specific needs.
-Press releases have a specific structure and are difficult to write, which is why many companies outsource them to experts.
-You can simplify the process and cut costs if you learn the basic elements of writing your own.
+Following the template of an already existing press release example is an easy way to create a press release, but the problem is that press release samples can sometimes be hard to come by that match your specific needs.
+Press releases have a specific structure that needs to be met, which is why many companies outsource them to experts.
+You can simplify the process and cut costs if you learn the basic elements of how to write a press release on your own.

 2. Stay Consistent With Company Colors and Logo

-You’ve worked so hard to create a brand and logo that customers associate with your products, and now is one of the times you should use it.
-Branding is critical in a press release, and your company’s colors and logo should always be present in the headline section.
+You’ve worked so hard to create a brand and logo that customers associate with your products, and making a press release is one of the key times you should use it.
+Branding is critical when considering steps to writing a press release, and your company’s colors and logo should always be present in the headline section.
 For example, check out this press release example from the Utah Jazz:

 4. Include a Strong Summary Paragraph

-The first paragraph in a press releases is the summary paragraph.
+The first paragraph in a press release is the summary paragraph.
 This paragraph has a few important functions and guidelines:

 - No longer than five sentences